 Who do I contact about installing a camera on an eagle nest, or observing a nest with a UAV (drone)?

 The USFWS has developed guidelines for use of cameras at eagle nests .
 These guidelines should be followed to avoid disturbing nesting eagles, and cameras should not be installed at nests without first obtaining permission from the landowner.
 UAVs, or drones, should not be flown within 1,000 feet of a bald eagle nest during the nesting season in order to avoid injury to eagles or disturbance to nesting pairs.

 I have a project and I am not sure if it will affect bald eagles.
 What should I do now?

 The recommended buffer distance from an eagle nest is 660 feet.
-Before starting any project that has the potential to impact a bald eagle nest (e.g. land clearing, construction, timber harvest, etc.), you may check the online nest database for documented eagle nests in the area.
+Before starting any project that has the potential to impact a bald eagle nest (e.g. land clearing, construction, timber harvest, etc.), you may check the FWC online eagle nest database for documented eagle nests in the area.
 The database is not comprehensive, and does not take the place of an on–the-ground survey, but it is an excellent place to start.
-The FWC website also features a technical assistance page, a list of activity types that may disturb nesting bald eagles, and links to state and federal permitting contacts.
-Contact the FWC Eagle Plan Coordinator if you have any additional questions or concerns.
+The USFWS Southeast Region website also features a technical assistance page, a list of activity types that may disturb nesting bald eagles and links to federal permitting contacts.

 I may need an eagle permit.
 What do I do now?

 Please consult the USFWS bald eagle web site for eagle permit applications, or contact the regional USFWS Migratory Bird Office directly at (404) 679-7070 or permitsR4MB@fws.gov.